The 25 Best Online Bachelors Degrees in Health Sciences for 2017-2018

 12 (tied).
 Indiana University – Purdue University Indiapolis

-Indiana University – Purdue University Indiapolis (IUPUI) offers a BS in Health Sciences with 5 possible tracks: Gerontology, Global Health & Rehabilitation Studies, Rehabilitation & Disability (R&D) Studies, Pre-professional, and general.
+Indiana University – Purdue University Indianapolis (IUPUI) offers a BS in Health Sciences with 5 possible tracks: Gerontology, Global Health & Rehabilitation Studies, Rehabilitation & Disability (R&D) Studies, Pre-professional, and general.
 (Graduates of the first three of these tracks also earn respective certificates.)
-Some example classes include Survey of Adaptive Rehab Technology, Health Promotion & Disease Prevention, Psychosocial Aspects of Aging, Medical Aspects of Disabilities, Nutrition & Exercise, Human Nutrition Lifespan, and many more.
+Some example classes include Survey of Adaptive Rehab Technology, Health Promotion & Disease Prevention, Psychosocial Aspects of Aging, Medical Aspects of Disabilities, Nutrition & Exercise, Human Nutrition Lifespan, and much more.
 For students’ convenience, degrees can be completed online, on campus, or in a hybrid format.
 Students interested in pursuing further study may enroll in IUPUI’s online MS in Health Sciences.
-All courses are designed for maximum flexibility in order to accomodate students’ busy schedules.
+All courses are designed for maximum flexibility in order to accommodate students’ busy schedules.